hasanabbas21/readme-cs521-project/README.md

         7. departure_time
         8. arrival_time

-        Methods:
+    Methods :
         1. constructor
             __init__ to initialize the objects
         2. display_header
             displays the header names for the flight record object
         3. __repr__
             formatted representation of the flight record response objects

 4.  <b>SaveResults.py</b>,

     Class that saves the results from the automated flight search into a spreadsheet.
-Also has functionality to send email when invoked via the gmail smtp server
+Also has functionality to send email when invoked.
+Uses the gmail smtp server

-        Attributes:
+    Attributes
         1. __xls_file
-        2. port
+        2. __server
-        3. server
+        3. __port

     Methods :
         1. constructor
             __init__ to initialize the objects
         2. get_xls_file
             returns the excel file used to save the flight search results
         3. save_xls